Every Christian wants to be in the first future resurrection.

 16Then the survivors from all the nations that have attacked Jerusalem will go up year after year to worship the King, the LORD Almighty, and to celebrate the Festival of Tabernacles.

 The first seven words indicate who will be required to celebrate the Festival.
 Not just the Jews, but all the survivors from the nations.
-Where do you fit in hearing the actual words of the Bible and not some fairy tale from the pastors?
+Where do you fit in this picture after hearing the actual words of the Bible and not some fairy tale from the pastors?

 Also, who will be the nations that attack Jerusalem?
 There is an article at The John Ankerberg Show that describes the modern countries that were described in Ezekiel 38 as being Persia (Iran), Ethiopia (Africa), Libya, Turkey (twice, I guess), and Russia.
 While we can't outright deny this idea, it does seem to be a little ignorant of the position of many other countries in the world that have an extreme dislike for Israel.